Reparations (transitional justice): Potential problems

-There are logistical problems inherent in reparations, such as clearly defining the objectives, goals, and processes by which reparations will be distributed, determining how to address a range of atrocities with streamlined programs, or balancing economic development with financing reparations efforts.
-Some experts suggest that the problems lie in the very definition of reparations themselves.
+There are logistical problems inherent in reparations, such as clearly defining the objectives, goals, and processes for distributing reparations, determining how to address a range of atrocities through streamlined programs, and balancing economic development with financing reparations efforts.
+Some experts suggest that the problems lie in the very definition of reparations.

-The right to seek and obtain reparations is vested with the state whose citizens suffered the losses, but individuals are barred from pursuing a claim for compensation directly against the state that wronged them.
+The right to seek and obtain reparations is vested in the state whose citizens suffered the losses, but individuals are barred from pursuing a claim for compensation directly against the state that wronged them.
 The grant of reparations is thus a political question, and individuals who suffered harm may be left undercompensated or uncompensated.

-The UN's guidelines on reparations could be contested on the fact that they equate human rights violations with violations of civil and political rights, ignoring abuses of economic, social, and cultural rights.
-The guidelines explicitly state that their intent is to restore victims to their status in a time of peace, but the distribution of rights and resources often wasn't equal in peacetime.
-Thus, reparations, if their intent is to return a society to its status quo, run the risk of ignoring systemic oppression and reproducing social hierarchies.
+The UN's guidelines on reparations could be contested on the grounds that they equate human rights violations with violations of civil and political rights, ignoring abuses of economic, social, and cultural rights.
+The guidelines explicitly state that they intend to restore victims to their status in a time of peace, but the distribution of rights and resources often was not equal in peacetime.
+Thus, reparations, if they are intended to return a society to its status quo, run the risk of ignoring systemic oppression and reproducing social hierarchies.

 For instance, reparations programs have been critiqued for ignoring the needs of women in transitional justice processes.
 In 2007, women's groups mobilized to examine how reparations policies could be more responsive to victims of gender-based violence.
-Their efforts led to the "Nairobi Declaration on Women's and Girl's Right to a Remedy and Reparation," which states that "reparations must go above and beyond the immediate reasons and consequences of the crimes and violations; they must aim to address the political and structural inequalities that negatively shape women's and girl's lives."
+Their efforts led to the "Nairobi Declaration on Women's and Girls' Right to a Remedy and Reparation," which states that "reparations must go above and beyond the immediate reasons and consequences of the crimes and violations; they must aim to address the political and structural inequalities that negatively shape women's and girls' lives."

 Some of these concerns can be addressed by empowering women to have a voice in the reparations process, challenging discriminatory practices, and educating communities about sexual violence.

 In addition to gender-based discrimination, children are often excluded from reparations procedures.
 The reasons for this are varied; reparations often fall into the hands of parents and are only indirectly given to children, and reparations programs often do not take into account the fact that children and adults are affected differently by violence.
-Thus, reparations should also have a child-specific component to target abuses that are specifically suffered by children.
+Thus, reparations should also have a child-specific component to target abuses that children specifically suffer.